About the Program

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.

 This program is currently under review.
-Please contact the Technology Department for further information.
+Please contact the Career and Technical Education Department for further information.

 Required Courses (15-18 credit hours)

 SPF/INT 689 METHODS AND TECHNIQUES OF EDUCATIONAL RESEARCH 3

 TED 600 FOUNDATIONS IN TECHNOLOGY EDUCATION 3

 Elective Courses (12-15 credit hours) 1